History of RLA

 Robert Land Academy is an inspected private school and is in receipt of a Ministry of Education (Ontario) Board School Identification Number (BSID).
 The Academy is authorized by the Ministry to grant credits toward the Ontario Secondary School Diploma (OSSD).
 This diploma is issued by the government and is recognized worldwide.

 Are you with the Cadet Corps?

-Robert Land Academy sponsors a Royal Canadian (Army) Cadet Corps (RCACC #2968), which is operated as a club.
-Participation is purely voluntary.
+Yes.
+All students are part of the Robert Land Academy Cadets Corp.
+The Academy hosts a Royal Canadian (Army) Cadet Corps (RCACC #2968), which is operated as a weekly session for all our students.